-Part two of a series of posts reflecting on almost a decade of DIY culture - focusing this time on live recordings, bootlegs and tape and CD-R labels.
+Part nine of a series of posts reflecting on almost a decade of DIY culture - focusing this time on non-music related hang outs.
 For an introduction to this series, click here.

 2008: Organise something that doesn’t involve music so we can all hangout and chat without shouting over bands.
 Maybe you could just make a flier saying to meet somewhere and we could have a picnic?
 Having a picnic with your mates – cool.
 Having a picnic and inviting everyone in the scene, even those you don’t know – a way to break down barriers and preconceptions, build community, get to know each other better, break out of our comfort zones, start new projects, let each other know what we’re up to.
 From talking to older punx, it sounds like this used to happen (thanks Nath).

 2017: This post is an edited group discussion inspired by fragment #14.
 Ben plays bass in Latchstring and books DIY shows as part of the A Public Disservice Announcement collective.
 Geraldine as involved in booking punk shows as part of the STE collective (and its afterlife).
 Jordan co-runs Circle House Records, books shows as part of DIY Exeter and plays as Phaedra’s’ Love.
 Kristianne is a spoken word artist involved in the DIY Southampton zine fest.
 Enjoy.

 Ben: Yeah, I really like this idea.
 If we’re talking specific about a punk community, loosely described, that community should if it’s really well functioning, in my mind, be getting together to do things outside of just putting shows on, whether they’re just nice socialising things or a lot of punk communities branch off into activist networks.
 I think holding an event like this would be a really good sign of a very, very healthy community.
 And just really pleasant.
 Like more than anything, just super nice [laughs].